Cambridge, Massachusetts Car Accident Lawyers

-The Massachusetts Department of Transportation (MassDOT) named three Cambridge intersections in its 2014 Top Crash Locations report.
+The Massachusetts Department of Transportation (MassDOT) has also named three Cambridge intersections in its 2014 Top Crash Locations report.
 The report covers the 200 intersections with the highest number of car crashes.

 In Cambridge, the intersection of Massachusetts Avenue and Norfolk Street ranked 158th for the number of crashes.
-It tied with the intersection of Vassar Street and Massachusetts Avenue, which is just a few miles away in Cambridgeport.
+It tied with the intersection of Vassar Street and Massachusetts Avenue, near Memorial Drive and MIT.
 The intersection of Fresh Pond Parkway and Mount Auburn Street ranked 164th.

 Many Cambridge car accidents involve bicyclists and pedestrians.
 Cambridge had 8 out of the top 10 crash locations for cyclists in Massachusetts, according to the MassDOT 2014 Top Crash Locations Report.
 It has two of the top 10 locations for pedestrian crashes.

 - Car vs. cyclist accidents

 - Pedestrian crosswalk accidents

 - Drunk driving